Practice Tips For Guitar

 It’s no secret that practicing anything will make you better at it.
 Now is as good a time as any to start or get back into a routine with practice!
 There's so many unique approaches to building a routine and learning.

-Today we're featuring our guitar teacher Esther's top tips for practicing the guitar, which is worth a read even if you’re practicing how to cook a recipe or drive a car…
+Today we're featuring our top tips from our guitar teachers for practicing the guitar, which is worth a read even if you’re practicing how to cook a recipe or drive a car…

 Exercise is good for you